Eghamarian/sociotherapy/_short/08_rearsightedness.md

 I was pedantic, uncharacteristically judgmental, and absent. <br>
 I partly blame anti-depressant medications; they made me cold and indifferent. <br>
 I have now stopped them, but it took me two years to realize all this.<br>
-It takes me two years to realize everything. <br>
+It takes me two years to realize everything, not just matters of the heart. <br>
 This is why I find it less productive to focus on future or present. <br>
 No matter how hard I try, I always see things in retrospect. <br>
 And this is why instead of a windscreen, I have a huge mirror in front of me, so looking ahead invariably shows me the past. <br>
 What is the point of looking when I can't see, right?
 At least I can see things when I look in the mirror. <br>
+This is also why I often ask other what they see ahead of me, and I imagine. <br>
+Sometimes they are right, and sometime they are wrong. <br>
+When they are right, I wish I had listened to them; <br>
+and when they are wrong, they give me a good understanding of how they see me. <br>
+I often wish I could drive backwards, so my rearsightedness would turn into foresightedness. <br>
+But some people are just born blind. <br>
 And before you say it, I have tried.
 I have also tried harder. <br>